 Source: the data obtained directly from the sales representatives or taken from the corresponding websites.
 The frame is taken from the Quinlan & Associates Report

-Every vendor displayed in the benchmarking sample has the ability to integrate front & back end as well as partners from the adjoining fields like biometrics, online authentication, etc.
+Every vendor displayed in the benchmarking sample can integrate front & back end as well as partners from adjoining fields like biometrics, online authentication, etc.

 If you’re building a banking or payment product, SDK.finance offers a powerful transaction engine to cut down your development time and act as a foundation for further developments.
 Contact us to learn more about our fintech solutions.

 KYC, or know your customer, is a practice dictated by local regulators to ensure businesses know who they are dealing with and identify potential areas of risk.